alvinscode/simplestocks/README.md

 # simplestocks

-simplestocks is a python application that uses XGBoost and scikit-learn machine learning libraries to predict stock prices based off of the past year of stock prices and plots predictions for the next 10 days.
+simplestocks is a Python application that uses XGBoost and scikit-learn machine learning libraries to predict stock prices based off of the past year of stock prices and plots predictions for the next 10 days.

 ## Usage

 This application is configured to use data from MarketWatch.com.

-Download a year of historical quotes, and move the .csv file into the root directory of the application.
+Download a year of historical quotes of a stock ticker of your choice from MarketWatch.com in the form of a CSV file.

-Type in the file name of the desired .csv file, and data will be analyzed and displayed through your default web browser.
+Click the "Choose File" button and find the CSV file and open it.

+Click the "View Predictions" button and a chart will be generated, displaying the input data, training predictions, test predictions, and future predictions.

+Training Accuracy, Test Accuracy, Training RMSE, and TEST RMSE are generated and displayed as well so the reliability of the data can be seen.

 ## How to use App locally